jmannall/RoomAcoustiCpp-Unity/README.md

 # RoomAcoustiC++: Real-time Acoustics Library - Unity Engine Interface

+## Description
-RoomAcoustiC++ (RAC) is a C++ library for real-time room acoustic modelling designed for psychoacoustic research and immersive audio applications.
+RoomAcoustiC++ (RAC) is a C++ library for real-time room acoustic modelling.
-RAC was developed as part of a PhD at the University of Surrey and is distributed open-source with the aim of encouraging and increasing accessibility to real-time acoustics across technical and non-technical research fields.
+At a high level it consists of a combined image edge ([IE](https://doi.org/10.1051/aacus/2021010)) and feedback delay network (FDN) models that can be applied to an arbitrary triangulated mesh.
 This repository provides modular C# scripts and resources for integrating RAC with the Unity projects.

 The official documentation of RoomAcoustiC++, including the API used by Unity, is available at [https://roomacousticpp.readthedocs.io/en/latest/](https://roomacousticpp.readthedocs.io/en/latest/).